aufdenpunkt/django-statify/README.md

         return u'/%s/' % self.url_field

-or you can register more then one URLs for one Model with the following example:
+or you can register more then one URL for a Model with the following example:

     def statify_urls(self):
         url_list = list()